Background Mask Animation

 GPU Infrastructure Pre-Warming

 Elastic GPU capacity is only useful if it’s warm when the request arrives.
-Cold-starting a GPU node — image pull, driver init, model load into VRAM — can add minutes of latency, and that latency is exactly when inference requests start to time out.
+Cold-starting a GPU node (image pull, driver init, model load into VRAM) can add minutes of latency, right when requests start to time out.

 Fractioning